Same Street You are not alone.

 • Not engage in clinical assessment or crisis counselling ourselves

-• Document the concern internally
+• Document the concern internally with a timestamp

 Step 3 — Escalation